Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The Rapid Embedded Development :ref:`Brick <primer_bricks>` (RED Brick) can control other :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
-Currently supported languages as: C/C++, C#,
+The programming languages C/C++, C#,
-Delphi/Lazarus, Java, JavaScript, MATLAB/Octave, Perl, PHP, Python, Ruby, Shell and Visual Basic .NET can be directly executed on the Brick.
+Delphi/Lazarus, Java, JavaScript, MATLAB/Octave, Perl, PHP, Python, Ruby, Shell and Visual Basic .NET can be executed on the Brick.

 A program that controls Bricks and Bricklets can be written and tested on a normal PC/Mac.
-Afterwards the program can be transferred to the RED Brick by the press of a button and can be executed without any changes.
-Multiple programs can be executed simultaneously, whereas their execution can be configurated (permanently execution, every X seconds etc.) and monitored.
+Afterwards the program can be transferred to the RED Brick by the press of a button and can then be executed without any changes.
+Multiple programs can be executed simultaneously.
+The execution of programs can be scheduled (execution on bootup, every hour, etc.) and monitored.

 This approach enables a very easy and very fast solution for embedded programming.
 To our knowledge there is no other solution available that is